 • Very detailed tooling.

-• Come with silver on the skirts, cantle, pommel, horn, and stirrups.
+• Comes with silver on the skirts, cantle, pommel, horn, and stirrups.

 • Seats are often equitation, which are balanced and have pocket to keep rider in the proper position.